Forgetting Sarah Marshall: Cast

+In extended versions of the film, Kristen Wiig appears as Prana, a yoga instructor.

 Puppeteers

-The puppets seen in the film were created by Jim Henson's Creature Shop.
+The puppets in the film were created by Jim Henson's Creature Shop.

 The following animate the puppets in this film:

 Production

-Stoller stated that Judd Apatow was very involved in the casting process and the development of the script.
-Regarding the nudity in the film, Stoller added that the first draft of the script called for Peter to get dressed after the breakup, but Apatow thought it would be funnier if the character stayed naked the entire time.
+Judd Apatow was very involved in the casting process and the development of the script.
+Regarding the nudity in the film, director Nicholas Stoller added that the first draft of the script called for Peter to get dressed after the breakup, but Apatow thought it would be funnier if the character stayed naked the entire time.
 Stoller confirmed the picture of Mila Kunis used in the film was created on a computer and not real.

 Filming

 Filming was completed in Hawaii and Los Angeles.
+Filming in Oahu was done over 33 days.
+Other filming locations included Laie Point (the cliff jumping scene), Mokuleia Beach, and Keawa'ula Bay.
+The interior of Lazy Joe's bar was actually the bar Le Barcito in Silver Lake.

 While filming, lead actor Jason Segel told a New York Times interviewer that the naked breakup scenes were based on a real-life experience he had.
-The film features a great deal of improvised dialogue; according to director Nicholas Stoller, it's "60 or 70 percent scripted and then 30 or 40 percent improv".
+The film features a great deal of improvised dialogue; according to Stoller, it's "60 or 70 percent scripted and then 30 or 40 percent improv".

 Music

 Segel and Lyle Workman wrote music for the film, which includes music by Infant Sorrow and a song from the Dracula musical.
-Eric Carmen, Blondie, and Kenny Loggins were also used in previews for the film.
+Songs by Eric Carmen, Blondie, and Kenny Loggins were also used in previews for the film.

 Soundtrack

 The soundtrack of Forgetting Sarah Marshall was released on April 22, 2008.

 Several songs are featured in the film that were not included on the soundtrack, including "Heaven Knows I'm Miserable Now" by The Smiths and the version of "Nothing Compares 2 U" by Sinéad O'Connor, both of which are heard in the background during the scene in which Peter's brother deletes all of Peter's photos.
 "Amber" by 311 can be heard in the background during the bar scene after Peter and Rachel's first date, as well as "Playa Azul" from Los Amigos Invisibles.
-"Move Your Feet" by Junior Senior is briefly played in background in the scene at the beginning when they are showing Access Hollywood clips.
+"Move Your Feet" by Junior Senior is briefly played in the background in the scene at the beginning when they are showing Access Hollywood clips.
 Another song not featured on the soundtrack is "Heavy Lifting" from New York band Ambulance Ltd.